 - Hand washing or alcohol hand gel will be used by staff after any physical contact with a dog, whether during a consultation or not

 - Care will be taken by clinical staff to identify other patients in the surgery list for that session who have been identified as potentially being adverse clinically to the presence of dogs.
-This will include patients who are:
+This will include patients who:

-or have another medical reason and consideration will be given to allowing them to wait, or be seen in an alternative room.
+Consideration will be given to allowing them to wait, or be seen, in an alternative room.

 - Cleaning staff will be advised to pay particular attention to a room known to have accommodated a dog that day

-- In the event of an incident involving a dog, a significant event record will be created.
+- In the event of an incident involving a dog, a significant event record will be created where necessary.

-- Owners of assistance dogs will be given the opportunity to “tour” the Practice and the grounds with their assistance dog to enable the dog to become familiar with routes throughout the building, including those routes seldom used.
+- Owners of assistance dogs will be given the opportunity to “tour” the practice and the grounds with their assistance dog.
+This will enable the dog to become familiar with routes throughout the building, including those routes seldom used.
 This will include routes to and from: